DouglasUrner/Arduino/toolchain.md

 ## Command Line Tools

 The Bare Arduino Project repository builds on [Arduino Makefile]().
+It may be worth forking the project and customizing your fork to match your preferences.

 Using [ladislas/Bare-Arduino-Project](https://github.com/ladislas/Bare-Arduino-Project):